KazAyelCipriano/tdah_helper/README.md

 - **Disorganization**: Finding it challenging to keep track of responsibilities.
 - **Overwhelm**: Feeling paralyzed by too many tasks or responsibilities.

-The **Personal IA TDAH Helper** aims to provide practical tools and strategies to mitigate these difficulties, empowering users to lead more organized and productive lives.
+The **Personal AI TDAH Helper** aims to provide practical tools and strategies to mitigate these difficulties, empowering users to lead more organized and productive lives.

 ## Getting Started